-The prepared amorphous MOF nanosheets appear disc-like in shape with a diameter of ~2 μm (Figure 1b and c, Figure S3).
+The prepared amorphous MOF nanosheets appear disc-like in shape with a diameter of $\sim 2 \mu m$ (Figure 1b and c, Figure S3).
 The thickness of the nanosheets is around 6 nm, as determined by atomic force microscopy (AFM, Figure 1b).
 In addition, no electron reflection was observed when assessing the nanosheets by high resolution transmission electron microscopy (TEM), confirming the amorphous nature of the prepared MOF nanosheets (Figure 1d).
-The X-ray diffraction (XRD) pattern of the amorphous MOF nanosheets reveals broad, diffuse peaks in comparison with crystalline MOF-74-Cu,20-23 offering further support for their amorphous structure (Figure 1e).
+The X-ray diffraction (XRD) pattern of the amorphous MOF nanosheets reveals broad, diffuse peaks in comparison with crystalline MOF-74-Cu,21-24 offering further support for their amorphous structure (Figure 1e).
 Significantly, the amorphous MOF nanosheets display a similar attenuated total reflectance Fourier-transform infrared (ATR-FTIR) spectroscopy as the crystalline MOF-74-Cu (Figure S4), suggesting a similar coordination profile between the two morphologies.
 Specifically, both MOFs display decreased O-H bending and stretching vibration intensities at 1300-1500 cm-1 and 2400-3400 cm-1, compared with the pristine DOBDC ligand.
 This can be attributed to the deprotonation and coordination with Cu2+ of the hydroxyl and carboxylate groups of the DOBDC ligand.
 In addition, the two MOFs showed a weak band at 1450-1500 cm-1 and a strong band at 1580-1600 cm-1 (red region), indicating the C-C=C asymmetric and symmetric stretching vibrations of the aromatic ring within the MOFs, respectively.
 The coordination nature of the amorphous MOF nanosheets was further investigated by an ex situ X-ray absorption spectroscopy (XAS).
-The resultant extended X-ray absorption fine structure (EXAFS) profile of the amorphous MOF nanosheets displayed a similar Cu-O bonding to crystalline MOF-74-Cu at the main peak of 1.44 Å, along with decrease in peak intensities (Figure 1f).
+The resultant extended X-ray absorption fine structure (EXAFS) profile of the amorphous MOF nanosheets displayed a similar Cu-O distance to crystalline MOF-74-Cu at the main peak of 1.44 Å, along with decrease in peak intensities (Figure 1f).
 In addition, significant shifts were observed in the Cu-Cu and Cu-C peaks between amorphous MOF nanosheets and crystalline MOF-74-Cu (Figure 1f).
-Such decrease and movements can be chiefly attributed to the partial lack of DOBDC ligands around Cu atoms, leading to a relatively larger space for random coordination and shorted adjacent atom distances.
-This is confirmed by the X-ray absorption nearedge structure (XANES) peak intensity changes of the amorphous MOF nanosheets, in which decreased and increased peak intensities were observed at ca. 8995 eV and at ca. 8986 eV, indicating the loss of axial ligands for Cu cations (Figure S5).22,24
+Such decrease and movements can be chiefly attributed to the aperiodic coordination between organic ligands and metal ions within the amorphous MOF nanosheets, leading to shorted adjacent atom distances.
+In addition, the X-ray absorption near-edge structure (XANES) of the amorphous MOF nanosheets display decreased and increased peak intensities at ca. 8995 eV and at ca. 8986 eV (Figure S5), which indicates the partial loss of axial ligands for Cu cations.23, 25

 Figure 1. (a) Synthesis of ultrathin amorphous MOF nanosheets by a coordination modulation method. (b) AFM and (c) TEM images of the amorphous MOF nanosheets.
 The thickness of the amorphous MOF nanosheets is around 6 nm measured by AFM (indicated in yellow in (b)). (d) High resolution TEM image of the amorphous MOF nanosheets.
-Insets: (i) and (ii) illustrate the selected area electron diffraction (SAED) and fast Fourier transform (FFT) patterns of the yellow marked area, respectively. (e) XRD and (f) EXAFS spectra of the amorphous MOF nanosheets and crystalline MOF-74-Cu. (g and h) Proposed chemical bond structures of (g) the crystalline MOF-74-Cu and (h) amorphous MOF nanosheets derived from EXAFS spectra.
+Insets: (i) and (ii) illustrate the selected area electron diffraction (SAED) and fast Fourier transform (FFT) patterns of the yellow marked area, respectively. (e) XRD and (f) EXAFS spectra of the amorphous MOF nanosheets and crystalline MOF-74-Cu.
+The corresponding phase shifting spectra and fine structural parameters for Cu-O were supplied in Figure S6 and Table S1. (g and h) Proposed chemical bond structures of (g) the crystalline MOF-74-Cu and (h) amorphous MOF nanosheets derived from EXAFS spectra.